LogoLogo

 Streaming queries themselves take two forms in DeltaStream:

-1. Persistence streaming (continuous) queries: These queries persist the results in the streaming storage by creating new streams or changelogs.
+1. Persistent streaming (continuous) queries: These queries persist the results in the streaming storage by creating new streams or changelogs.

 2. Interactive streaming (continuous) queries: When you start these queries, they run continuously and stream the results of the query to you.

 Streaming queries start in the NEW state.
 When you run them they transition to the RUNNING state.
-At this point they process records from the source relation(s) and write into the sink relation.
+At this point they process records from the source object(s) and write into the sink object.
 When a streaming query fails or otherwise stops operating, it displays as an ERRORED state.

 The system may automatically restart a query if it detects an underlying problem, such as a network issue.
-In failure scenarios, DeltaStream restarts queries from the last known state and then they continue to operate normally.
+In failure scenarios, DeltaStream restarts queries from the last known state, at which point they proceed to operate normally.

-Note You can report back unrecoverable failures either via the DESCRIBE QUERY command or by clicking on the query state on the DeltaStream Web app.
+Note You can report back unrecoverable failures either via the DESCRIBE QUERY command or by clicking on the query state in the DeltaStream Web app.

 If you terminate a query on your own, DeltaStream considers the query complete and performs system cleanup.